What are the notes nested within some Lights, and how do I add or change them?

 • Add other details such as tones, colors, and aging times.

 • Re-label the tab of BlueNotes.
-The default label will be a number.
+The default label will be a number from 1 to 12.

 • You can now add the tab of BlueNotes to existing Lights, or create new Lights.
-Tab down to Light Panels.
+In the left-hand menu, tab up to Light Panels.

 • To add BlueNotes to an existing Light, click on an existing Light and select each tab of BlueNotes within the light editor by clicking on each one to turn it green.
 Close the light editor by clicking "Save Light."